 Does WebRTC leak IPs even when using a VPN?

 It can, depending on the browser and configuration.
 Disable WebRTC or use settings/extensions that mitigate WebRTC leaks.
-Tuxler vpn edge extension review: features, installation, performance, privacy, and tips for using the Edge extension 2026
+Zscaler service edge status explained: what it means for VPNs, uptime, troubleshooting, and monitoring 2026

 Can a browser VPN protect my entire device?